 Just like fire we have our kindling and our extinguishing

 If you’re looking for hard-hitting contemplations tugging on your sense of impending mortality then you’re in the right place!
 No sugar-coating by the fairies here!
-We slam straight into this show!
+We dive head first into this!

 It has been the passing of billions of years before your realm of consciousness came by; heralded by your conception from the womb by that bitch of a mother that brought you screaming into this world (bonus points if you get the reference).

-The passing of history and the various undertakings that has happened throughout the eons has played out without us as the actors that played a part in it, hell we’re not even in the audience.
+The passing of history and the various undertakings that has happened throughout the eons has played out without us as the actors that played a part during those ages, by jove, we’re not even in the audience.
 I did not witness the gossiping of philosophy in the agora of Ancient Athens nor the lectures of Zeno from his painted porch, nor was I one of the Peripatetics shadowing Aristotle as he walked and lectured at the same time, nor did I get to witness the capers of Diogenes of Sinope, the infamous cynic that lived in a large ceramic jar, who considered farting in public as a form of social criticism, nor again, was I one of the 300 Spartans standing shoulder to shoulder with the king Leonidas defending the pass of Thermopylae from the great hordes of Persia led by ‘the god king’ Xerxes.
+The same could be said about every contemporary human being living now, all of us were not actors during those long days gone by, but instead we are the actors of our time; we are the men and women of our time.

-On the flip side of things, neither of those historical figures can experience the world events that we are now experiencing in the year of our lord 2017!
+But the inverse is true regarding any of those historical figures!
+They had their time and cannot experience the world events that we are now experiencing in the year of our lord 2017!
 They are… how to put it… permanently retired actors?
 They are now at present times non-entities, tantamount to saying that since they are no longer apart of the current reality but only to have lived within the reality of the distant past then they are now rightly considered effectively nothing!

 No matter how rich you become you cannot buy another life since that which is blessed with wealth and riches is always bound up with an identity and death extinguishes all identity.
 Even if you believe in the dubious idea of reincarnation, that the mind can migrate to a new body and inhabit a new one, the death of that body is still the final end of your identity since being rich is a physical condition bound with an identity.
 Money cannot save you from death no matter how rich you become you cannot avoid it only delay it.